AnyLog-co/documentation/background processes.md

 run rest server [ip] [port] where timeout = [timeout] and ssl = [true/false]
 </pre>
 Explanation:
-[ip] [port] - The process listens for incomming messages on the assigned IP and and Port.
+[ip] [port] - The IP and Port of the socket that is in the listening state.
 [timeout] - An optional parameter that determines wait a timeout period in seconds.
 When a REST request is issued, if a respond is not provided within the specified wait time, the request process terminates.
 A 0 value means no wait limit and the default value is 20 seconds.
 If ssl is set to True, connection is using HTTPS and authentication requires Certificates.